dimtass/robotic-arm-arduino/README.md

 This project implements a control system for a robotic arm using Arduino, servos, and joysticks.
 The system provides multiple control modes and configuration options through serial commands.

+The robotic arm that was used is a [3D print from Trax](https://makerworld.com/en/models/528885-robotic-arm#profileId-445995) that I've found in makerworld and printed on my Bambu Lab P1S.

 ## Features

 - Multiple control modes: